HTTP auth with .htaccess

 Authtype Basic

-AuthName "Welcome to my awesome project.
+AuthName "Welcome to my project.
 Please Login."

 AuthUserFile /srv/app/{{app-env-id}}/htdocs/.htpasswd